Bachelor's in Social Work

 • Student leadership opportunities are available by participating in organizations for Social Work students such as the National Association of Social Workers Student Organization (NASW-SO) and the Phi Alpha Honor Society.

-• Social Work seniors at UNCG have the opportunity to study abroad in Denmark, Belgium, or Spain through The Global Work with Immigrant Kids Project.
-This project is designed to educate new social work practitioners for work with immigrant and refugee children and families.
+• The chance to study abroad in Denmark, Belgium, or Spain through The Global Work with Immigrant Kids Project.
+This project educates new social work practitioners for work with immigrant and refugee children and families.
 Social work students participate in semester-long exchanges, which involves intensive language instruction, a 15-week field internship, and additional courses, including one web-based course.

-• Students can get involved with UNCG-led initiatives in the local community including a mental health and substance abuse program for homeless individuals and refugee and immigrant individuals, and a program that works to solve the opioid crisis.
+• Being involved with UNCG-led initiatives in the local community.
+This may be a mental health and substance abuse program for homeless individuals and refugee and immigrant individuals, and a program that works to solve the opioid crisis.

-• Students in the Social Work program work closely with other programs through minors, such as Human Development and Family Studies, Peace & Conflict Studies, Women, Gender and Sexuality Studies, etc.
+• Students in the Social Work program work closely with other programs through minors, such as Human Development and Family Studies, Peace & Conflict Studies, and Women, Gender and Sexuality Studies.

-Our research indicates that the majority of our graduates are employed as social workers within 6 months of graduation.
-Our graduates land employment as case managers, counselors, advocates, and community educators.
+Within six months of graduation, the majority of graduates are employed as social workers.
+Our graduates are employed as case managers, counselors, advocates, and community educators.
 They work in:

 • Community based human services agencies